 To be eligible for a PGWP a student must have:

 - graduated from a full-time academic, vocational or professional program at VIU which is longer than 8 months

-- continuously studied full time except for the final semester where part-time studies are allowed, and have been in a good academic standing
+continuously studied full time (minimum 9 credits per semester) except for the final semester where part-time studies are allowed

 Who’s ineligible for PGWP?

 International students must take into consideration the possible negative consequences of planning to enroll in online courses.
 A small percentage (1-2) of online courses for the duration of the entire studies is acceptable, but no more than that.

 The following students are not eligible to apply for PGWP:

 studied online inside or outside of Canada, the length of the program is 6 months or less